sophon-crypto/fairstaking1kv/1kv-edst.md

 2. The total-stake of node is moderate, the reward of 6000 stake is better than 10000 stake

-But because strategy of Web3 1kV is round-robin to select the suitable node, the highest reward now is not necessarily the highest forever
+Because strategy of Web3 1kV is round-robin to select the suitable node, the highest reward now is not necessarily the highest forever

 #### 3.2.2 node with the highest selection rate / longest online time

-The purpose of this algorithm is to help users select the node with the highest current selection rate / the longest online time according to the 1kV node.
+The purpose of this algorithm is to help users to select the node with the highest current selection rate / the longest online time according to the 1kV node.
 The concept of this algorithm is to encourage the pledge, which will put money into the network

 1. The node with the highest selection rate in active set

 2. Maximum online time

-But because the pledge strategy of Web3 1kV is round robin, the longest online time is a more reliable indicator
+Because the strategy of Web3 1kV is round robin, the longest online time is a more reliable indicator

 #### 3.2.3 encourage the nodes with low stake

 The purpose of this algorithm is to help small / new validators to be nominated.
 The concept is to encourage the nominators to invest their funds to validator which are

 1. Being selected by the 1kv less.

 2. Low total stake

 This kind of verifier can hardly attract individual nominators because it is rarely being seen on the Polkadot App.If there is an obvious entry in the app to attract the nominators to nominate this kind of node, the node with low pledge number will be encouraged to stay in the project.